JorgeSC98/Radiology-Center-Appointment-Booking-Chatbot/README.md

 Objective

-The primary objective of this project is to harness the capabilities of the GPT API to create a sophisticated chatbot for appointment booking in radiology centers.
+The primary objective of this project is to harness the capabilities of the GPT API to create a sophisticated chatbot for appointment booking in "radiology" centers.
 By leveraging AI-driven conversations, this project aims to achieve the following goals:

 -Human-Like Interaction